Mother-In-Law’s Tongue, Snake Plant, Viper’s Bowstring Hemp, Etc.

 Propagation by division and leaf cuttings is pretty simple.
 Cuttings should be about 4” (10 cm.) long and placed in moist sand.
 Umm… Be aware the offspring of variegated cultivars will lack the variegated margin if propagated by leaf cuttings.

 The NASA Clean Air Study found Dracaena trifasciata has air purification qualities, removing 4 of the 5 main toxins including carbon dioxide during the night.

 After I sold the mansion in Leland, Mississippi in 2013, dad asked me to move back to the family farm in mid-Missouri.
 I gave up around 200 pots of plants but still brought many with me including the Dracaena trifasciata.
 It was still in the pot only half full of soil.
 Well, over the 2013-2014 winter I decided I was going to change that.
 It didn’t appreciate it and started going downhill after that.
 Next thing I knew, it was beyond resurrection.

 Someday I will definitely bring home another one, probably the variegated variety next time.
 They are usually available at Lowe’s and Wal-Mart and there are many online sources.
 There are several other cultivars available.

 Dracaena trifasciata are easy to grow and there are only a few basic rules to follow.
 1) Part shade or in a north-facing window is best.
 2) Do not overwater.
 Water ONLY when the soil is dry, then thoroughly water.
 3) DO NOT over water and never allow the pot to sit in water.
 And don’t forget, if you propagate the yellow-edged variety by leaf cuttings, their offspring WILL NOT be variegated any longer.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions, or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.
-Most websites have not updated the name change.
+Some of the links below may not have the updated name.